Search This Blog

 I have posted a detailed tutorial on how to draft kids' basic bodice on this page.
 Please check.

-I have made one change to the back bodice draft.
+I have made some changes to the back bodice draft.

 I wanted to add buttons and buttonholes at the center back.